 This is a great way to brag a little, however, be certain that you’re backing it up.
-So, don’t list state that you’re a great negotiator, put an example below which demonstrates that fact.
+So, don’t simply state that you’re a great negotiator, put an example below it which demonstrates that fact.

 3. Your Experience

 Obviously this will be your main section of any executive resume.
-As mentioned above, be sure to focus on your impact in each role and to focus on demonstrating the skills and qualities you know the headhunter and board are looking for.
+As mentioned above, be sure to focus on your impact in each role and to focus on demonstrating the skills and qualities you know the headhunter and board are looking for in your functional resume.

 4. How you spend your valuable time

-The “my time” section is an Enhancv exclusive and the perfect place to get creative.
+The “my time” section is an Enhancv resume builder exclusive and the perfect place to start a creative resume example.
 You can use it to show where you’ve focused your career, how you spent a typical day, or even how you would allocate your ideal investment portfolio.

 5. Your Languages